Assignments

 evolved from the readings, lectures, and discussions in ESPM 161.
 Your essay is due on Wednesday of week 15 in class.

-Write your answer in 2-3 single-spaced typed pages in essay form,
+Write your answer in 6 double-spaced typed pages in essay form,

 drawing